WorkSafeBC Home

 In many cases, confined spaces will be locked or secured.
 If you see a fence, barrier, or guardrail, it's probably there for a reason.
 If you think you need to enter a secured space, first ask your employer or supervisor if it's safe.

 If someone enters a confined space and loses consciousness or is unable to move, don't rush into the space to try and rescue the person.
-The confined space may contain toxic gases that can knock you out too, or kill you in seconds.
+The confined space may contain toxic gases that can knock you out too.

 Do not enter any confined space unless you can say “yes” to all of the following items:

-- Your employer has a confined spaces program and a rescue plan specific to your workplace.
+• Your employer has a confined space entry program and a rescue plan specific to your workplace.